josephmoresena/NativeAOT-AndroidHelloJniLib/README.md

 	    {PATH_TO_BFLAT}bflat build -r BFlatSupport/Rxmxnx.PInvoke.Extensions.dll --no-stacktrace-data --no-globalization --no-exception-messages -Os --no-pie --separate-symbols --os:linux --arch:arm64 --libc:bionic -o:libhello-jni.so

+# NET SDK 8.0
+With new .NET 8.0 SDK we now are able to compile NativeAOT android binaries using linux-bionic RID.

 ### How to build it
-This process was tested for android-arm64 compilation but may works for android-x64 too. <br/>
+This process was tested for android-arm64 (linux-bionic-arm64) compilation but may works for android-x64 (linux-bionic-x64) too. <br/>
 The following commands assume:
  * ANDROID_NDK_ROOT envirionment variable: Full path to NDK.
 Used to preconfigure CppCompilerAndLinker, ObjCopyName and SysRoot.
  * Android NDK version is r26b.
- * Target architecture is linux-bionic-arm64 or linux-bionic-x64.
+ * Target architecture is arm64.
  * Host architecture is windows, linux or macOS x64.

 	   dotnet publish -r linux-bionic-arm64 -p:DisableUnsupportedError=true -p:PublishAotUsingRuntimePack=true -p:AssemblyName=libhello-jni -p:RemoveSections=true \